 The State Library's Family History Collection is located in the Spence Wing on Level 1.
 Assistance is available at the main Information Desk.

-For lengthy enquiries, you may submit a query via our Ask Us Service.
+For lengthy enquiries, you may submit a query via our Ask Us Service and we can conduct an hour of research on your behalf.

 (Gurney Meyer, 1894 aged 2 years.
 Lovelock album, B 72502/25)